 It took me about an hour to create the terrain in Figure 5.
-I first generated a 128×128 grayscale Cloud field with a Photoshop filter.
+I first generated a 128×128 grayscale noise field with a Photoshop filter called "Render Clouds".
 I ran the filter a few times until I liked the pattern it made.
-I used the Levels command to stretch the histogram to fill the entire value range.
+I then used the Levels command to stretch the histogram to fill the entire value range.